4 Different Types of Reliability Testing

-If interested in when a solder joint will fail due to metal fatigue, using a high temperature oven will not cause the metal to fatigue.
-Thermal cycling causes the relative motion thus strain across the solder leading fatigue, for example.
+If interested in when a solder joint will fail due to metal fatigue, using a high-temperature oven will not cause the metal to fatigue.
+Thermal cycling causes the relative motion thus strain across the solder leading to fatigue, for example.

 An essential part of life testing is translating the testing results to the set of use conditions and stress levels when in use by a customer.
 Running an item at an elevated temperature for 1,000 hours is of little value unless there is a way to estimate the time to failure behavior when the item operates at nominal or expected use temperatures.

 Thus, a part of life testing is understanding the environmental and use conditions for a product during normal use.
 Environmental testing also needs this information.

 Your customers use your product somewhere and somehow.
 That implies there will be a set of environmental and use conditions or stresses.
 Your product should operate as expected by your customer where and how your customer expects the product to work.